greggman/HappyFunTimes/docs/network.md

 otherwise choose something else.

 [Apple claims 50 devices with the Airport Extreme](http://www.apple.com/airport-extreme/specs/) though it's ambigous if that means 50 wifi devices or something else.
+I got one and so far it's been pretty great.
+One time I had 92 people playing Bombbomb.
+I'm not sure if that was a bug or real since the specs say 50 people.
+Maybe it's 50 for 5ghz and 50 for 2.5ghz?

 [Buffalo claims between 10 and 50 depending on the device](http://faq.buffalo.jp/app/answers/detail/a_id/326).